-2. Reduce and/or eliminate exposure to EMF’s, pesticides, cigarette smoke, soy foods. alcohol, plastics, briefs, hot tubs, bike riding and reduce stress.
+2. Reduce and/or eliminate exposure to EMF’s, pesticides, cigarette smoke, alcohol, plastics, briefs, hot tubs, bike riding and stress.

 3. Eat a diet and take supplements rich in nutrients specific for sperm and male reproductive health.
-These nutrients are zinc, selenium, CoQ10, vitamin E, folic acid, B12, L-Carnatine, and a wide range of antioxidants.
+These nutrients are zinc, selenium, CoQ10, vitamin E, folic acid, vitamin B12, L-Carnitine, and a wide range of antioxidants.

 4. Support male hormonal balance and use supportive herbs.

 5. Time baby-making sex at the right time.

 - Men’s Health; Male Factor Infertility.
 (2013).
 University of Utah Health Science Center.
 Retrieved from http://web.archive.org/web/20080620064743/http://healthcare.utah.edu/healthinfo/adult/men/infertil.htm

 - Male Fertility Workup (n.d.).
 Retrieved from https://resolve.org/infertility-101/infertility-faq/male-fertility-workup/

 - Kumar, N., & Singh, A. K. (2015).
 Trends of male factor infertility, an important cause of infertility: A review of literature.
 Journal of human reproductive sciences, 8(4), 191-6.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4691969/